-The evaporator is an enormous stainless steel vat in which the maple sap undergoes a condensation process, resulting in a series of reactions that partially determine the colour an d flavour of the future syrup.
+The evaporator is an enormous stainless steel vat in which the maple sap undergoes a condensation process, resulting in a series of reactions that partially determine the colour and flavour of the future maple syrup.
 The maple sap is boiled for many hours, until enough of the water has evaporated.
-It takes 40 litres of maple sap to make 1 litre of syrup with the specified density of 66o to 67o Brix.
+It takes 40 litres of maple sap to make 1 litre of syrup with the specified density of 66 degrees to 67 degrees Brix.

 The Brix value corresponds to the percentage of sucrose by weight.
 For example, 66 Brix degrees is equivalent to 66 g of sucrose per 100 g of solution.
 When this figure is reached, we have genuine maple syrup!

-Other reactions also take place in the evaporator, the main one being the caramelisation of certain sugars, which gives the syrup its colour.
+Other reactions also take place in the evaporator, the main one being the caramelization of certain sugars, which gives the syrup its colour.
 The more the sugars caramelise, the darker the syrup.

-Caramelisation must be controlled or avoided, because it produces a caramel taste that masks the subtle, authentic flavour of maple syrup so maple syrup has to cook fast on a high intense and regular fire.
+Caramelization must be controlled or avoided, because it gives a caramel taste that masks the subtle, authentic flavour of maple syrup.
+To avoid that, the maple syrup must cook fast on a high, intense and regular fire.

 The osmosis units

-The osmosis unit utilises th phenomenon of reverse osmosis, by which water can be seperated from sugar.
+The osmosis unit utilises the phenomenon of reverse osmosis, by which water can be separated from sugar.
 Primarily a technique for sea-water desalination, reverse osmosis has been adapted for use in concentrating maple sap.
 Although not all maple syrup producers use this technique, it does save firewood and time.

 The filtering press

 It is used to filter the maple syrup at the exit of the boiler before storing it in stainless steel barrels to preserve it and store it in the best conditions.
-The filtering will occur by passing the maple syrup into several series of special papers all stack together and fixed to a metal structure.
-This process will simply be used to take out, from the maple syrup, all sediments and will bring the maple syrup is transparency and brilliance by avoiding the deposit of sediments on the bottom of the bottles once the product is bottled.
+The filtering will occur by passing the maple syrup into several series of special papers all stacked together and fixed to a metal structure.
+This process will simply be used to take out all sediments from the maple syrup and will bring the maple syrup is transparency and brilliance by avoiding the deposit of sediments on the bottom of the bottles once the product is bottled.

-IMPORTANT NOTICE: This filtering has no impact on the color and grades of the maple syrup.
+Important notice: This filtering process has no impact on the color and grades of the maple syrup.